AguaClara/UASB/UASB_Manual_Spring2018.md

 #### Influent System Design

-Over summer of 2018, the UASB team worked on designing these systems in preparation for fabrication for the fall.
+Over the Summer of 2018, the UASB team worked on designing these systems in preparation for fabrication for the fall.
 This process began with determining the critical design parameters that constrained the design, which are summarized in table X below.

 <p align="center">Table X: Design parameters for UASB hydraulics </p>